leo-terrier/reddit-client/README.md

 # Reddit Client app

 Sort of replica of a few features of reddit :
-*One can browse content through search bar *Pre-selected subreddit allow for browsing specific content
+- One can browse content through search bar
+- Or use pre-selected subreddit for browsing specific content

+Tech stack:
+- React
+- Redux & Redux toolkit

-Ideas to improve (if possible):
+Ideas to improve the app:
-*Styling
-*Increase the amount of data retreived from API and displayed, and add pagination *Retreive message thread
+- adding testing
+- Styling more
+- Adding routing
+- Adding loading phases
+- Storing subreddit data (comments already stored) to improve speed
+- Adding self refreshment at specific intervals (10 min)
+- retreive comments threads
+- publish on github pages / or Netlify
 (...)